Walks you can reach from Croy by train

 Early Autumn Edinburgh 2017-17 by Philip Gillespie

-Edinburgh Waverley Station to Brunstane Station (Midlothian)
+Edinburgh Waverley to Brunstane (Midlothian)

 45 minutes direct from Croy.